-As a result of the COVID-19 health pandemic, changes were made to the methods of communication with the public to stay safe by implementing and maintaining social distancing guidelines, requirements, and recommendations from federal, state and county officials.
-In accordance to the state's Supplementary Emergency Proclamation dated March 16, 2020, issued by Governor David Y. Ige for social distancing practices and applicable federal CPD waivers made available to requirements through the Coronavirus Aid, Relief, and Economic Security Act (CARES Act), Public Law 116-136, the County held virtual public meetings, teleconferencing and audio conferencing, and conducted CDBG informational webinars in coordination with the State of Hawaii, Hawai'i Housing Finance Development Corporation (HHFDC).
+As a result of the on-going COVID-19 health pandemic and surge of cases in the state, the County continues its methods of communication with the public to stay safe by maintaining social distancing guidelines, requirements, and recommendations from federal, state and county officials.
+The County held virtual public meetings, teleconferencing and audio conferencing, and conducted CDBG informational webinars in coordination with the State of Hawaii, Hawaii Housing Finance and Development Corporation (HHFDC).
 The County made virtual meetings accessible via closed captioning.
 Public notices were published in the local newspaper and the County's website which provided a way to disseminate information to the public and receive comments.
 Citizen participation and input was received via surveys, consultations and/or collaboration and was included in the development of the Consolidated Plan and the County's goals.